 Something that I have noticed many people being excited about is food forests and forest gardens.
 Read on to learn about the what, why, how and when of food forests.

-Food forests are resilient, because trees and perennials typically have stronger and deeper root systems than annuals and can survive and continue to yield in conditions that would ruin many annual crops.
-Once established food forests have better quality soil, higher moisture content and retaining abilities, with almost no erosion and little maintenance.
+Food forests are resilient, because trees and perennials have stronger and deeper root systems than annuals and can survive and continue to yield in conditions that would ruin many annual crops.
+Once established food forests have better quality soil, higher moisture retaining abilities, with almost no erosion and little maintenance.
 They provide a form of insurance against crop failure due to pests, disease, or weather by having multiple backups of additional crops, so there is always a yield of one kind or another.

 There is a big opportunity to regenerate degraded land to productivity through combining swales and or terraces with food forests.
 Food forests are particularly suited to stabilizing slopes and preventing erosion on hillsides.
 Roughly 45% of the world’s farmland is classed as sloping at an 8% angle or higher.